 Memorial stone at Oude Kerk

-Oude Kerk or Old Church in Putten was where the women and children were held while the men were held separately at the primary school in the village square.
+Oude Kerk in Putten was where the women and children were held while the men were held separately at the primary school in the village square.
 When they realised that it was getting overcrowded in the school, the women and children were sent home and some of the men were kept in the church.
 This is also where the Little Woman of Putten is looking towards because it marks the spot from where the men were taken.

 Memorial monument Poorterbrug